People have been searching for the Fountain of Youth and its secrets to antiaging since the dawn of civilization.

 During the night, your skin rubs against your bedding and picks up whatever dirt, germs, sweat, and dust are on your sheets.
 In the morning, it’s important to clean your skin and remove anything that it has picked up during the night.

 Also, after a long day of replenishing dead skin cells, picking up debris from the outside, and building up oils, a cleanse before bed will remove anything keeping your skin from looking young and healthy.

 As you age, your skin cells start to replicate more slowly.
 If you don't remove dead skin cells regularly, you can find yourself faced with acne, blackheads, ingrown hairs, pimples, wrinkles, and dry skin.

 You should exfoliate two to three times per week to prevent a build up of dead skin cells and dirt on the surface of your skin.
 Exfoliation also allows your skin to absorb nutrients better, increase blood flow, and give your skin a healthier glow.

-Avoid exfoliators that use plastic microbeads—which are bad for both your skin and the environment—and opt for men's face scrub using natural ingredients, like finely crushed walnut shells and bamboo powder to avoid harming the skin during exfoliation.
+Avoid exfoliators that use plastic microbeads—which are bad for both your skin and the environment—and opt for a natural men's face scrub using high-quality ingredients, like finely crushed walnut shells and bamboo powder to avoid harming the skin during exfoliation.

 Exposure to UVA or UVB light from the sun is attributed to 90 percent of the visible signs of aging by damaging your skin's collagen and elastin proteins.
 Applying SPF 30 or greater will protect your skin from the harmful rays of the sun.